Search Knowledge Base by Keyword

 1. Column Label – Name of the column (required)

-2. Value – Values of the selected data column
+3. Value – Values (or value ranges) of the selected data column

 NOTE: From the RAG Status module, you can manage RAG statuses.